Promised Land State Park

 The Interactive GIS Map uses Geographic Information Systems to create a map that does not need to be downloaded and features driving directions, searchable park amenities and customizable maps.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

-Promised Land State Park is in Pike County, 10 miles north of Canadensis, along PA 390.
-The park is easily reached from interstates 80 and 84.
-The park is within a one to three hour drive from Allentown, Easton, Bethlehem, Reading, Harrisburg, Scranton and Wilkes-Barre, and is about 100 miles north of Philadelphia and 35 miles from the New York and New Jersey state borders.
+Promised Land State Park is in Pike County, 10 miles north of Canadensis, along PA Route 390.
+The park is easily accessed from interstate highways 80 and 84.
+It is within a one to three hour drive from Allentown, Easton, Bethlehem, Reading, Harrisburg, Scranton and Wilkes-Barre.
+The park is about 100 miles north of Philadelphia and 35 miles from the New York and New Jersey state borders.

 Driving Directions: The Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.